Architecture Degree Programs in Boston

 The four-year BSA program is not accredited by the National Architectural Accrediting Board (NAAB), but is a preparatory program for continuing education in the field.
 Students can also minor in architecture; art, culture and technology; design; or history of architecture, art, and design.

-The BSAS is a program for students whose educational objectives involve several different departments.
-Students create their own curriculum to fit their goals and needs.
-SBAS is known as Course 4-B and may include classes in architecture design fundamentals and environmental design.
+The BSAD is a program for students interested in design principles and foundations.
+BSAD is known as Course 4-B and may include classes in architecture design fundamentals and spatial practices.
 A senior thesis is required, as is the completion of a research design seminar.

 The MArch program prepares students for professional licensure.
 About 30 students are admitted each year.
 The program begins with three core studios, followed by three 'option' studios that allow the student to explore challenges in contemporary architecture, perhaps traveling to other countries, while interacting with MIT faculty and visiting professors.
 A design thesis finishes the program.
 Students with an unrelated bachelor's degree can finish this program in three and a half years, while students with related pre-professional degrees may be able to complete their studies in two and a half years through advanced entry admission.